Lakens/statistical_inferences/docs/13-prereg.md

 <img src="images/6c3b919ae37f5dfed14761209592f337.png" width="100%" style="display: block; margin: auto;" />

-And click OK for the pop- up indicating this can not be undone.
+And click OK for the pop- up indicating this cannot be undone.
 We will make the pre-registration public.
 If you do research, you don’t have to make your pre-registrations public immediately, but in this assignment, we will do so.
 Once again, click: